hauke96/wiki2book/README.md

 You need the following tools and fonts:

 1. ImageMagick (to have the `convert` command)
+2. *Optional:*
-2. Pandoc (to have the `pandoc` command).
+   * Pandoc (when using the `pandoc` output driver).
 See notes on pandoc versions 2 and 3 below.
-3. *Optional:* DejaVu fonts in `/usr/share/fonts/TTF/DejaVuSans*.ttf`
-    * The DejaVuSans font is used by the default style in this repo but can be replaced to any other font.
+   * DejaVu fonts in `/usr/share/fonts/TTF/DejaVuSans*.ttf` (is used by the default style in this repo but can be replaced to any other font).

 ## CLI